getwilds/wilds-docker-library/manta/README.md

 - Use `--callRegions` for targeted sequencing to improve speed
 - Consider splitting large genomes by chromosome for very large datasets
 - Ensure input BAMs are properly sorted and indexed

-## Dockerfile Structure

-The Dockerfile follows these main steps:

-1. Uses Ubuntu Oracular as the base image
-2. Adds metadata labels for documentation and attribution
-3. Installs prerequisites including Python 3.12 and development tools
-4. Downloads and installs Manta v1.6.0 from pre-compiled binaries
-5. Includes Samtools v1.11 built from source
-6. Performs cleanup to minimize image size

 ## Security Scanning and CVEs